-- Cut the onion into small pieces and mix them with the honey and white wine in a glass jar.
+- Mix it with the honey and white wine in a glass jar.

 - Let the pieces marinate for two days and consume the resulting syrup.

-A little thyme with honey and lemon results in a natural tea to relieve coughs, sore throats and excess mucus production.
+A little thyme with honey and lemon results in a natural tea which can relieve coughs, sore throats and excess mucus production.

 - 1 cup of water (250 ml)